-General Corporation Tax Return

-For fiscal years ended in 2000 or for calendar year 1999
+General Corporation Tax Return For fiscal years beginning in 2001 or for calendar year 2001

-lighlights of Recent Tax Law Changes for Corporations
+Highlights of Recent Tax Law Changes for Corporations

 - The definition of "corporation" for purposes of the New York City General Corporation Tax has been amended to include an association and a publicly traded partnership taxable as a corporation for federal income tax purposes.
 Admin.
 Code §11-602(1). - For years beginning after 6/30/96, corporations primarily engaged in the manufacture and sale of tangible personal property may elect to use a double-weighted receipts factor.
 Admin.
-Code §11-604.3(a)(4) and 8. - For years beginning after 6/30/96, the requirement that corporations maintain a regular place of business outside the City in order to allocate income outside the City has been repealed.
+Code §11-604.3(a) (4) and 8. - For years beginning after 6/30/96, the requirement that corporations maintain a regular place of business outside the City in order to allocate income outside the City has been repealed.
 Admin.
-Code §11-604.3(a)(4). - For years beginning after 6/30/98, and before 7/1/99, only 50 percent of salaries and compensation of officers, other than officers who are also greater than 5% stockholders, is required to be added back in calculating the alternative income plus compensation tax base.
-For tax years beginning after 6/30/99, none of the salaries and compensation of officers is required to be added back.
+Code §11-604.3(a) (4). - For tax years beginning after 6/30/99, none of the salaries and compensation of officers is required to be added back.
 For taxable years beginning after 6/30/98, the statutory exclusion has been increased from \$30,000 to \$40,000.
 Admin.
-Code §11-604.1(H). - For taxable years beginning on or after January 1, 1998, an alien corporation is not subject to the GCT if its activities in the City are limited solely to investing or trading in stocks and securities for its own account within the meaning of IRC §864 (b) (2) (A) (ii) or investing or trading in commodities for its own account within the meaning of IRC §864 (b) (2) (B) (ii) or any combination of these activities.
+Code \$11-604.1(H). - For taxable years beginning on or after January 1, 1998, an alien corporation is not subject to the GCT if its activities in the City are limited solely to investing or trading in stocks and securities for its own account within the meaning of IRC §864 (b) (2) (A) (ii) or investing or trading in commodities for its own account within the meaning of IRC §864 (b) (2) (B) (ii) or any combination of these activities.
 NYC Admin.
 Code §11-603.2-a. - As a result of a recent court decision, taxpayers are allowed to use ACRS or MACRS depreciation for property placed in service outside New York in years beginning after 1984 and before 1994 under certain circumstances.
-For more information see the separate "Addendum to Instructions for Forms Relating to Depreciation for Property Placed in Service Outside New York After 1984 and Before 1994" included with these materials.
+For more information see Finance Memorandum 99-4 "Depreciation for Property Placed in Service Outside New York After 1984 and Before 1994" included with these materials.